mkhaled87/SENSE/README.md

 ------------
 - A C++ and C compiler installed and accesible in a Unix-like environment.
 Linux and MacOS should be fine.
 Windows with Ubuntu bash or MSYS-2 is also OK.
 - An installation of the CUDD-3.0.0 library.
-- The tool is needed to construct original symbolic models of the plants inside NCS.
+- The tool SCOTS is needed to construct original symbolic models of the plants inside NCS.
+It is contained in SENSE in the /lib folder.
-- MATLAB: you need to do a closed-loop simulation of the synthesized controller with the NCS.
+- MATLAB: needed to do a closed-loop simulation of the synthesized controller with the NCS.
-- OMNeT++: you need to do a closed-loop simulation/visualization of the synthesized controller with the NCS.
+- OMNeT++: needed to do a closed-loop simulation/visualization of the synthesized controller with the NCS.

 Using SENSE
 -----------